Iddo Goldberg: Personal life

 He married English actress Ashley Madekwe in June 2012.
 They have worked together on Secret Diary of a Call Girl, and he also had a role alongside her on the TV series Salem.
 In April 2023, Madekwe announced that they were expecting their first child.

-Goldberg stated his support for Israel following the 7 October Hamas-led attack on Israel.
-He is one of the signatories of an open letter by the Creative Community For Peace asserting Israel's right to defend itself and criticising reports on Palestinian genocide accusation as causing acts of antisemitism.
+Goldberg stated his support for Israel following the October 7 attacks.
+He is one of the signatories of an open letter by the Creative Community For Peace criticising reports on Palestinian genocide as causing acts of antisemitism.